Housing For All

 In Progress

-Work with County Council to invest in targeted rental assistance in the next County budget
+Work with County Council to invest in targeted rental assistance in the next county budget

-During the COVID-19 pandemic, the Emergency Rental Assistance Program provided over $150,000,000.00 directly to residents struggling with rent and utility costs.
+During the COVID-19 pandemic, the Emergency Rental Assistance Program provided over $150M directly to residents struggling with rent and utility costs.
 This helped 22,000 renters stay in their homes.
 Although the county cannot continue to operate rental assistance at this pandemic-necessitated scale, the Department of Human Services (DHS) continues to provide targeted support to help residents avoid eviction.
 The county will continue investing in these efforts to keep renters in the most need in their homes.

 Work with the County Council to establish a permanent Housing Opportunity Fund